Hi!

 Over the years, I have gotten countless questions about how to prepare for baby - breastfeeding or not.
 The truth is you can prepare as much as possible but a lot may still change.
 You will find what tools, parenting methods, sleep practices, and feeding preferences work best for you and your family.
 To ease this transition into parenthood, I have set up a few things to help expecting parents prepare.
 Feel free to explore below!

-• I offer a handful of care packages outside of the normal lactation visits.
+I offer a handful of care packages outside of the normal lactation visits.
 A bundle is available for those paying out of pocket or would like to gift a package of visits to an expecting parent.
 I also offer a service based on time (in 4- and 6-hour intervals) to catch a series of feeds, review newborn behaviors and care, and to get to know your baby.
 These can be great additions to a registry as they are not covered by insurance.
-Visit the scheduler to schedule or add the scheduling link to your registry.
+Send a message to schedule or request a voucher for someone’s registry.

 I am an Amazon affiliate and may earn a commission from some items and qualifying purchases (at no cost to you).